 Patent Drafting is the process of writing a detailed description of the invention and to get it patented.
 It is an important part of a patent application as it serves as the specification part of the document.
 A patent draft cannot consist of a journal or a business plan, as the draft made specifically states the details of the invention and not the process or facts about it.
-In this article, we have covered everything you should know about patent drafting.
+In this article, we have covered everything about patent drafting, that you must know.

 Things you need to know about Patent Drafting